liaoherui/VirStrain/README.md

 `rm VirStrain_DB.tar.gz`<BR/>
 ####

-Then, you can download the reference database of 3 RNA viruses.
+Then, you can download the reference database of 3 RNA viruses used in the paper.
 There are three ways to download the reference database.<BR/><BR/>
 -> Method-1:<BR/>
 Run:<BR/>